The response from all the children has been impressive.

 “The work is hard,” she said.
 “Students will come to me each week with challenges, so we talk through all of those things in our group.
 The general education teachers are a huge support.
 They’re the ones that really have the day to day of making sure the peers are seated there, that they’re supporting the student, that they’re following through.
 It’s really a huge team effort.”

 Great work supporting all the scholars at Knapp, Mrs. Laidlaw and Peers!

 Knapp Charter Academy is a tuition-free, public charter school in Grand Rapids, Michigan, serving students in Young 5s through eighth grade.
-It is part of the National Heritage Academies network, which includes 99 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
+It is part of the National Heritage Academies network, which includes over 100 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
 For more information, visit nhaschools.com.